FA-Depth: Toward Fast and Accurate Self-supervised Monocular Depth Estimation: Related work

 Although supervised models achieve excellent performance, they are not universally applicable and rely heavily on obtained ground truth data.
 Moreover, the data annotation process is often slow and expensive.
 The obtained annotations are also affected by structural artifacts, especially in the presence of reflective, transparent and dark surfaces or nonreflective sensors that output infinite values.
 All of these challenges strongly motivate us to infer depth in an unsupervised way.
 Based on the photometric difference, the depth map was first successfully recovered from a single view in an unsupervised way \cite{garg2016unsupervised}, but the camera poses needed to be known.
 To release this limitation, Zhou et al. \cite{zhou2017unsupervised} first proposed a completely unsupervised monocular estimation method.
 However, the estimated depth maps are far inferior to those based on supervised methods.

-To further improve the quality of depth maps based on unsupervised schemes, more prior knowledge \cite{godard2019digging,bian2019unsupervised,wang2022cbwloss,bello2021self,wang2023planedepth,bangunharcana2023dualrefine,he2022ra} was mined. e.g., Bian et al. \cite{bian2019unsupervised} adopted a geometric consistency constraint to explicitly enforce scale consistency between different samples.
+To further improve the quality of depth maps based on unsupervised schemes, more prior knowledge \cite{godard2019digging,bian2019unsupervised,wang2022cbwloss,bello2021self,wang2023planedepth,bangunharcana2023dualrefine,he2022ra,miao2023ds} was mined. e.g., Bian et al. \cite{bian2019unsupervised} adopted a geometric consistency constraint to explicitly enforce scale consistency between different samples.
 Godard et al. \cite{godard2019digging} utilized an auto-mask to let the network ignore objects that move at the same velocity as the camera.
 Wang et al. \cite{wang2022cbwloss} utilized bidirectional camera flow to handle dynamic objects and occlusions and adopted feature perception loss to enhance the ability of DepthNet to perceive textureless regions without increasing overhead.
+Miao et al. \cite{miao2023ds} improved incorrectly occluded regions in static cost volumes by exploiting residual optical flow to describe moving objects.
 Bello et al. \cite{bello2021self} further refined the estimated depth maps via confidence-guided data augmentation.
 Furthermore, vertical and ground planes \cite{wang2023planedepth} were also considered to obtain a much smoother depth for ground regions and assisted in identifying the drivable regions.
 In contrast to \cite{bello2021self}, Bangunharcana et al. \cite{bangunharcana2023dualrefine} utilized epipolar geometry constraints to iteratively refine the estimated depth map.
 He et al. \cite{he2022ra} improved the robustness to different resolutions by explicitly learning the scale invariance between the source and enhanced image.